'The most selfless act of kindness': Woman donates kidney to coworker’s son | News Channel 3-12

 GREEN COUNTY, Oklahoma (KJRH) — As more than 100,000 people sit on the transplant waiting list across the United States, one Green Country teenager can finally mark his name off that list thanks to a generous donation.

-2 News first introduced you to Logan Thaxton in January kjrh.com/news/local-news/game-changer-green-country-mom-pleads-for-kidney-donation-for-his-son , just days before he started dialysis.
+2 News first introduced you to Logan Thaxton in January, just days before he started dialysis.

 Now, 7 months later he has a a new lease on life and a new kidney.